la2050/archive/_projects/2016/off-peak-podcast.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/2545821265741-team91.png
 project_video: ''
-project_description: >-
+project_summary: >-
-  LA Metro aims to connect Los Angeles residents to our community through the use of the podcasting medium to tell our collective urban story.
-We seek to unearth the iconic story of how the people of Los Angeles learn, create, play, connect, and live in our vibrant community.
-The podcast celebrates the past, present and future of mobility in Los Angeles through narrative content by creating story-driven podcasts that educate, inspire and entertain people.
+  LA Metro is deepening Los Angeles County’s connection to itself by telling the diverse story of who we are and who we want to be through the lens of riding public transportation.
 project_is_collaboration: 'Yes'
 project_collaborators: The Glue
 project_areas: